Author: Dr. Jean-Paul Rodrigue

 - Velocity is a modal, intermodal, and managerial effort.

-These principles underline that there would be no transportation without geography, and there would be no geography without transportation.
+These principles underline that there would be no transportation without geography and no geography without transportation.
 Thus, the goal of transportation is to transform the geographical attributes of freight, passengers, or information, from an origin to a destination, conferring them an added value in the process.
 There are substantial operational differences between transportation modes, particularly between passengers and freight, which are often operated separately.
 The convenience at which this can be done varies considerably and is commonly labeled as mobility.

 Mobility The ease of a movement of a passenger or a unit of freight.
 It is related to transport costs as well as to the attributes of what is being transported (fragility, perishable, price).
 Political factors can also influence mobility, such as laws, regulations, borders, and tariffs.
 When mobility is high, activities are less constrained by distance.